imagej/imagej.github.io/_pages/plugins/trackmate/detectors/trackmate-stardist.md

 They describe in order:
 1. Using TrackMate-StarDist on a single-channel image.
 2. Using TrackMate-StarDist on a multi-channel image and exploiting the intensity information.
-3. Using TrackMate-StarDist with a custom Deep-Learning model.
+3. Using TrackMate-StarDist with a custom Deep Learning model.
 4. Using TrackMate-StarDist to segment a 3D image using a slice-by-slice approach.

 ### StarDist detector with builtin versatile nuclei model on a single channel image